Manipulating and Measuring Model Interpretability: Experiment 1: Predicting Apartment Selling Prices

 \subsection{Experimental design}

-As explained in the previous section, we asked participants to predict apartment prices with the help of a machine learning model.
-We manipulated the presentation of the model in a $2 \times 2$ design: \begin{itemize}[nosep,leftmargin=0.5cm] \item Participants were randomly assigned to see either a model that uses only two features (number of bathrooms and square footage---the two most predictive features) or a model that uses all eight features. \item Participants were randomly assigned to either see the model internals (i.e., a linear regression model with visible coefficients) or see the model as a black box. \end{itemize} We showed all participants the same set of apartments and the same model prediction for each apartment, regardless of their randomly assigned experimental condition.
-This key feature of our experimental design is what enabled us to run tightly controlled experiments. \emph{The only thing that varied between the primary conditions was model presentation}.
+As we explained in Section~\ref{sec:introduction}, we asked participants to predict the selling prices of apartments in a single neighborhood in New York City with the help of a machine learning model.
+To do this, we used a $2 \times 2$ design: \begin{itemize}[nosep] \item Participants were randomly assigned to see either a two-feature model (number of bathrooms and square footage---the two most predictive features) or an eight-feature model. \item Participants were randomly assigned to either see a clear model (i.e., a linear regression model with visible coefficients) or a black-box model. \end{itemize} We additionally included a baseline condition in which there was no model available to participants.

+All participants saw the same set of apartments (i.e., the same feature values).
+The models were constrained to make the same predictions for these apartments, so participants saw the same model predictions regardless of the experimental condition to which they were assigned (see Appendix~\ref{appndx:apartment_selection_details}).
+Furthermore, the accuracies of the models were nearly identical, as described below.
+What varied between the experimental conditions was therefore \emph{only the presentation of the model}.
+This was a key feature of our experimental design that enabled us to run tightly controlled experiments.

-Screenshots from each of the four primary experimental conditions are shown in Figure~\ref{fig:conditions}.
-Note that all eight feature values were visible to participants in all conditions.
-Furthermore, the accuracies of the two- and eight-feature models were nearly identical, as described below, and their (rounded) predictions were identical on all apartments used in the experiment (see Appendix~\ref{appndx:apartment_selection_details}).
-We additionally included a baseline condition in which there was no model available.
+Screenshots from each of the four primary experimental conditions (i.e., each experimental condition in our $2 \times 2$ design, but not the baseline condition) are shown in Figure~\ref{fig:conditions}.
+We note that each participant had access to all eight feature values for each apartment, regardless of the experimental condition to which they were assigned.